 Are you having a hard time dealing with adjusters?
 Is your insurance company taking too long to settle your claim?
 The attorneys at LeMaster & Ahmed PLLC are trusted legal advocates who have more than 30 combined years of experience in insurance law and they now fight only for the rights of policyholders.
 Ms. Ahmed and Ms. LeMaster are well versed in the tactics used by insurance companies to limit their liability.
 Our experienced property insurance dispute lawyers in Texas will use this knowledge to your advantage and will fight to ensure you receive the best possible settlement.

 Call (888) 306-2119 to schedule a case consultation.
-LeMaster & Ahmed PLLC accepts clients throughout the state of Texas such as the greater Houston area including Austin, Galveston, San Antonio, The Woodlands and Plano.
+LeMaster & Ahmed PLLC accepts clients throughout the state of Texas such as the greater Houston area including Galveston, The Woodlands, League City, Pasadena, Plano and Conroe.